Design Philosophy¶

 Respect for Diversity

-Given the universality of black-box optimization (BBO) in science and engineering, different research communities have designed different optimizers/methods.
+Given the universality of black-box optimization in science and engineering, different research communities have designed different optimizers.
 The type and number of optimizers are continuing to increase as the more powerful optimizers are always desirable for new and more challenging applications.
 On the one hand, some of these methods may share more or less similarities.
 On the other hand, they may also show significant differences (w.r.t. motivations / objectives / implementations / communities / practitioners).
-Therefore, we hope to cover such a diversity from different research communities such as artificial intelligence (particularly machine learning (evolutionary computation and zeroth-order optimization)), mathematical optimization/programming (particularly global optimization), operations research / management science, automatic control, electronic engineering, open-source software, physics, chemistry, and others.
+Therefore, we hope to cover such a diversity from different research communities such as artificial intelligence/machine learning (particularly evolutionary computation, swarm intelligence, and zeroth-order optimization), mathematical optimization/programming (particularly derivative-free/global optimization), operations research / management science (metaheuristics), automatic control (random search), electronic engineering, physics, chemistry, open-source software, and many others.

 Respect for Originality

-For each optimizer included in PyPop7, we expect to give its original/representative reference (sometimes also including its good implementations/improvements).
-If you find some important references missed, please do NOT hesitate to contact us (and we will be happy to add it if necessary).
+For each black-box optimizer included in PyPop7, we expect to give its original/representative reference (sometimes also including its good implementations/improvements).
+If you find some important references missed here, please do NOT hesitate to contact us (and we will be happy to add it).
+Furthermore, if you identify some mistake regarding originality, we first apologize for our (possible) mistake and will correct it timely within this open-source project.

 Note